whoamimi/tarotarot-ai-backend/README.md

     - [ ] Tarot reading with unique id
 - [x] Clean up the decoder state
-- [x] Define and clean up the (special) Exception Cases *External Development*
+- [x] Define and clean up the (special) Exception Cases

+*External Development*
 - [x] Lightning Ollama SDK
 - [x] Template this package and push to gitlab as its own build
 - [x] Setup Lightning studio with ollama SDK and serve the Lightning AI API there

 ### Long Term Objective
+- [ ] Tunes QA prompt to response
-- [ ] Retains and align readings with the users intent.
+- [ ] Database Handlers -- depends on the concluding database used.
+Currently is SUPABASE.

 ### Extra / Good-to-have
 - [ ] Tarot Quick Search Tool - Definitions etc. if using card's data from open source tool
+- [ ] MPC Servers

 # Production Checklist